inoabrian/company_challenge/README.md

  - **mongodb** - The official [MongoDB](https://www.mongodb.com/) driver for Node.js.
 Provides a high-level API on top of [mongodb-core](https://www.npmjs.com/package/mongodb-core) that is meant for end users.

 ## Startup
-By default the services can be exposed as one, all running on one port for simplicity.
+Note: By default the services can be exposed as one, all running on one port for simplicity.
 But they can also be deployed individually to support better load balancing.